 Leadership is not a Title.

-What does Great Leadership look like?
+What does great Community and Organizational Leadership look like?

 Level 5 Leadership is described in the book Good to Great, written by Jim Collins, PhD, MBA.